MarcusWolschon/osmeditor4android/documentation/docs/help/en/Opening hours.md

 To make editing time spans as easy as possible, we try to choose an optimal time range and granularity for the range bars when loading existing values.
 For new time spans the bars start at 6:00 (am) and have 15 minute increments, this can be changed via the menu.

+Clicking (not on the pins) the time bar will open the large time picker, when using the bars directly is too difficult.
+The time pickers extend in to the next day, so they are a simple way to extend a time range without having to delete and re-add the the range.

 #### Time span menu

-* __Display time picker__: show a large number picker for selecting start and end time, on very small displays this is the preferred way of changing times.
+* __Display time picker__: show a large time picker for selecting start and end time, on very small displays this is the preferred way of changing times.
 * __Switch to 15 minute ticks__: use 15 minute granularity for the range bar.
 * __Switch to 5 minute ticks__: use 5 minute granularity for the range bar.
 * __Switch to 1 minute ticks__: use 1 minute granularity for the range bar, very difficult to use on a phone.